rootCircle/Zoom-AutoRecorder/README.md

    pip3 install ttkthemes
    ```

-5. [Zoom Meeting](https://zoom.us/) App Installed with disabled setting for camera on at auto-join and enabled setting for auto-join computer audio on joining meeting.
+5. [Zoom Meeting](https://zoom.us/) App Installed with a disabled setting for the webcam at auto-join and enabled the setting for auto-join computer audio on joining the meeting.

 ### Notes
 - Recording is supported right now only in Linux and Windows.
 - The app hasn't been run on Windows OS.
-So possible errors may exists.
+So possible errors may exist.
 - It might be possible that bashCommand in LoadService.launchRecordingbyOBS may cause an error in the terminal.
-User may need to manually modify it.
+Users may need to manually modify it.
 - Since recording through Linux is through Software Encoding, users may notice high CPU usage of OBS Studio.
-To fix it, user may follow steps given in the comments of main.py file.
+To fix it, the user may follow the steps given in the comments of the main.py file.

 ### Build an executable
-- You can build your own executable by using pyinstaller, Nuitka or any other [compiler](https://pyoxidizer.readthedocs.io/en/stable/pyoxidizer_comparisons.html) that you like.
+- You can build your executable by using pyinstaller, Nuitka, or any other [compiler](https://pyoxidizer.readthedocs.io/en/stable/pyoxidizer_comparisons.html) that you like.
-- First install all the required python libraries as per the 4th point given in the [instructions](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#requirements).
+- First, install all the required python libraries as per the 4th point given in the [instructions](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#requirements).
 - Then install your favorite compiler using their documentation.
      - For pyinstaller, run ```pip3 install pyinstaller``` or ```pip install pyinstaller```
-     - For Nuitka, run ```pip3 install nuitka``` or ```pip install nuitka``` and then you need a [C compiler](https://nuitka.net/doc/user-manual.html#requirements) which will be automatically downloaded on first run, if absent.
+     - For Nuitka, run ```pip3 install nuitka``` or ```pip install nuitka```, and then you need a [C compiler](https://nuitka.net/doc/user-manual.html#requirements) which will be automatically downloaded on the first run, if absent.
-- Open the Code directory in the File Explorer and open the window PowerShell or terminal at that location and run the given commands.
+- Open the Code directory in the File Explorer and open the Windows PowerShell or terminal at that location and run the given commands.
-     - UNIX based Systems (Linux, macOS etc.)
+     - UNIX-based Systems (Linux, macOS, etc.)
           ```markdown
           pyinstaller --noconsole --windowed --add-data "data:data" -i"data/icon.ico" --collect-submodules PIL main.py
           ```